aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 As it appeared this rule would have been designed around 1950, what aircraft would have been used for aerial photo reconnaissance?
 This question by itself captured my imagination for a few weeks, searching for aircraft and aerial reconnaissance practices in late World War II through the early Fifties.

-The U-2 and A-12 / SR-71 were still years away from their introductions.
+The first aircraft I thought of were the U-2 and A-12 / SR-71, which were still years away from their introductions in 1950.
-Even if the Aerial Reconnaissance rule were designed with those future aircraft in mind, the maximum altitude of the U-2 and SR-71 is 70,000 feet and 85,000 feet respectively, depending on your source of information.
+Even if the aerial reconnaissance rule were designed with those future aircraft in mind, the maximum altitude of the U-2 and SR-71 is 70,000 feet and 85,000 feet respectively, depending on your source of information.

-1950 was much too early for orbital spy satellites.
+Orbital spy satellites were still several years off in 1950.
 Sputnik did not orbit the Earth until 1957, and its perigee was over 700,000 feet, so the altitude doesn't work either.

 Maybe a sub-orbital platform launched via rocket?